humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 <button v-on:click="userName = ''">Clear</button>
 ```

-_That's it._ When we want to bind events to an element, Vue gives us special attributes that start with `@`. `v-on:click` makes something happen when we click.
+_That's it._ When we want to bind events to an element, Vue gives us special attributes that start with `v-on`. `v-on:click` makes something happen when we click.
 Inside the contents of the attribute, we can run some JavaScript to set the `userName` to `''`.
 And we're done.

 While this is pretty great though, I like to keep things a little more organized.
 That's why Vue comes with a `methods` option, so that we can define functions for logic we want to move out of the HTML.